FluroAsh/AshleyThompson_T1A3/README.md

 ## How User will Interact with Each Feature

 ## How Errors Will be Handled
+Errors will be predominately handled by the `rescue` method, by catching errors as they arise in blocks of code.
+Alternatively, errors will be prevented/handled by anticipating how the user will interact with the application and diverting the control flow in a way that allows the user to continue their interaction without exiting (eg: failing a login attempt, and being able to retry).
 ## Must include:

 - how the user will find out how to interact with / use each feature